-When the fire sprinkler system at the AMP Capitol building in North Sydney failed a pressure test due to corrosion in pipes, a simple internet search led building managers to Nuflow, and saved them hundreds of thousands of dollars and months of productivity.
+When the fire sprinkler system at the AMP Capitol building in North Sydney failed a pressure test, they knew they had a pipe problem.
+Due to corrosion in pipes, a simple internet search led building managers to Nuflow pipe repair solutions.
+Saving them hundreds of thousands of dollars and months of productivity.

 Office and Industrial

 Walker Street, North Sydney NSW

 A build-up of scale and rust corrosion in 150mm galvanised steel pipes had caused the building to fail a pressure test on its fire sprinkler system.